1 - Evaluate Your Project

 You may have a better location than your roof; some installations are on the ground or on a pole.

-Facing due South is optimal, but small differences (20-30 degrees) make very almost no difference and greater differences can still work well; panels that face even due east or west can generate a lot of power.
+Facing due South is optimal, but small differences (20-30 degrees) make a small difference and greater differences can still work well; panels that face even due east or west can generate a lot of power.

 You will need to know the Pitch angle of your installation.